raspbian-addons/raspbian-addons/docs/README.md

 ### Special Thanks

-Thanks to [fosshost](https://fosshost.org/) for providing a VPS for the repository, and to OSDN for the many [mirrors](https://github.com/raspbian-addons/mirrors)!
+Thanks to [Fosshost](https://fosshost.org/) for providing VPS services for the repository, and to OSDN and SourceForge for the [mirrors](https://github.com/raspbian-addons/mirrors)!
+Raspbian Addons would not be possible without these services.